-PSAT ANNOUNCEMENT The PSAT test has been postponed until January 26th.
+PSAT ANNOUNCEMENT The PSAT test has been canceled due to state health regulations.
 If you have any questions, please contact Mr. Elms at 559 735-3511.

 ANNOUNCEMENT!
 COLLEGEBOARD is monitoring the spread of the coronavirus.
 Test centers in other countries were cancelled but not in the U.S. More information can be found here: https://pages.collegeboard.org/natural-disasters.

 As the nation's most widely used college admission test, the SAT is taken by more than two million students every year and is accepted by virtually all colleges and universities.
 The SAT tests the reading, writing and math skills that are critical for success in college and beyond.
 The SAT also provides the opportunity for you to connect to scholarship opportunities, place out of certain college courses,and learn more about your academic strengths.

 Four year college-bound students should take the SAT during the spring of their junior year and again during the fall of their senior year.
 Most colleges require students to take the SAT no later than the December test date.